Black History Month FAQs

 ASALH determines the annual Black history theme which is used nationally and internationally for Black history programs during the year.
 A team, which includes scholars and students, research and propose themes based on historical, cultural, and social topics significant to the Black experience.
 The themes are presented to and voted on by the ASALH Executive Council and upon adoption they are shared on the ASALH website with an executive summary.

 ASALH’s Black History Month Festival was created in 2021 in response to the need to continue Black history programming during the COVID-19 pandemic.
-We have since continued the festival and 2024 will mark the fourth.
+We have since continued the festival and 2026 will mark the sixth.
 The month-long virtual programming opened new vistas way beyond ASALH’s traditional luncheon held in Washington, DC.
 It has been our pleasure to feature in previous festivals conversations with Dr. Henry Louis Gates, Jr., of Harvard University; Mr. Lonnie G. Bunch III, Secretary of The Smithsonian Institution; Ms. Daphne Maxwell Reid, award winning actress; and several former National Football League players.

 Individuals from all walks of life, in brief–everybody!
 The history of Black people in the diaspora has a message for all people.
 Black history is American history and world history.